justinwolfe/tube-separator/PROJECT_CONTEXT.md

 - Same API endpoints and environment variables
 - Identical user workflows and features

+### Audio Player Improvements (December 2024)

+- Seamless stem switching: when clicking a different stem waveform or label, playback continues immediately from the same timestamp without requiring manual pause/play.
+- Preload behavior: audio elements switched to `preload="auto"` for the original and all stems to reduce switch latency.
+- Robust readiness handling: new stem playback begins muted under the same user activation, seeks to the captured time after metadata is available, then unmutes to avoid pops.

 ## 📝 Usage Workflow

 ### Typical User Journey